You may think the terms ‘monochrome’ and ‘black and white’ are synonymous. After all, it’s quite common for people to use these terms interchangeably.

 In the Split Tone panel, you can set different tones for the highlights and the shadows.

-To create a monotone photo, you can simply set both the shadow tone and the highlight tone to the same color value setting.
+To create a monotone photo, you can set both the shadow tone and the highlight tone to the same color value setting.

 What is Black and White Photography?